hansroland/reflex-dom-inbits/tutorial.md

 For different invocations the function *getChar*  normally returns a different character, depending on the key that was pressed on the keyboad .
 Therefore such a function is not a pure Haskell function.
 As everybody knows Haskell uses monadic IO actions to avoid unpure functions.

-Functional Reactive Programming takes an other approach.
+Functional Reactive Programming (FRP) takes an other approach.
 All potentially impure functions have a time parameter and the FRP system makes sure, that every call to such a function is done with a new time value.

 In pseudo code: